WrestleMania 38 lineup: The updated list of advertised matches for the two-night event - Pro Wrestling Dot Net

 -Logan Paul and The Miz vs. Rey Mysterio and Dominik Mysterio.

-The following matches are advertised for WrestleMania 38 Night Two that will be held on Sunday, April 3 in Arlington, Texas at AT&T Stadium.
+The following matches are advertised for WrestleMania 38 Night Two on Sunday, April 3 in Arlington, Texas at AT&T Stadium.

 -WWE Universal Champion Roman Reigns vs. WWE Champion Brock Lesnar in a title vs. title match.

-The following matches are advertised but have not been assigned to night one or night two.
+The following WrestleMania matches are advertised but have not been assigned to a night.

 -Edge vs. AJ Styles.

 Powell’s POV: I assume we’ll get “The Demon” version of Finn Balor vs. Damian Priest for the U.S. Title, but that match is not official.
 The WWE Hall of Fame ceremony will be held on Friday, April 1 after WWE Friday Night Smackdown in Dallas, Texas at American Airlines Center.
-Undertaker has been announced as the headliner of the class.
-NXT Stand & Deliver is also expected to be a matinee show on April 2, but the company has yet to officially announce the details.
+Undertaker has been announced as the headliner of the class and he will be inducted by Vince McMahon.